Top

 Hiking to Adam's Canyon Waterfall

-Hiking to Adam’s Canyon Waterfall is one of Utah’s most beautiful and popular waterfalls.
-Nestled into the end of the canyon, and surrounded by trees and rock, sits this 40 ft waterfall.
+Nestled into the end of the canyon, and surrounded by trees and rock, Adam’s Canyon Waterfall is 40 ft tall.
 It’s a very scenic trail, as it weaves its way along the stream, where dogs can play and you can dip your feet in when its hot outside.
-This is a great hike year-round, and gets crowded by mid-morning.
+This is a great hike year-round and gets crowded by mid-morning.
 Set your alarm clock so you can get up early early to enjoy the falls alone.
 In Summer expect to pass literally 100 people or more.

 Directions